Mariam-uz-Zamani: Begum Shahi Mosque

+Architectural historian Mortimer Wheeler described the mosque's frescoes as unrivalled in Pakistan, and perhaps in India, for their delicacy, variety, and harmonious golden tone.

+Ahmad Nabi Khan regarded the mosque's interior decoration as unparalleled in early Mughal architecture, citing its extensive use of geometric, floral, and inscriptional designs arranged in a subtle colour scheme.

-This mosque stands as the best example of the fusion of Timurid and Safavid components.
-The prayer hall of Begum Shahi Mosque is a single-aisle five-bay structure with elaborate painted decoration.
-Its inner central dome reveals one of the first dated occurrences of a network developed from points arranged in concentric circles.
+According to Ebba Koch, the mosque is among the finest examples of the fusion of Timurid and Safavid architectural elements.
+The prayer hall is a single-aisle, five-bay structure with elaborate painted decoration, while its central dome contains one of the earliest dated examples of a geometric network developed from points arranged in concentric circles.

-The mosque features Lahore's first five-bay prayer chamber that would later be typical of all later Mughal mosques such as the Wazir Khan Mosque and Badshahi Mosque.
-The ceilings of tomb Itimad-ud-Daula, with their richly polychromed net vaulting and stellate forms, are a more refined version of those at Begum Shahi Mosque.
-The spectacularly painted prayer chamber of Wazir Khan Mosque and its interior, as well as the central pishtaq's recessed arch and stellate vaulting, are richly polychromed using a technique similar to that on Begum Shahi Mosque.
+The mosque features Lahore's first five-bay prayer chamber, which later became characteristic of Mughal mosques such as the Wazir Khan Mosque and the Badshahi Mosque.
+The ceilings of the Tomb of I'timād-ud-Daulah, with their richly polychromed net vaulting and stellate forms, represent a more refined development of those at the Begum Shahi Mosque.
+Similar polychrome decorative techniques were later employed in the prayer chamber of the Wazir Khan Mosque, particularly in its central pishtaq, recessed arch, and stellate vaulting.

-At the time of its construction, this was the only important mosque located in the vicinity of the Lahore fort, and therefore it was frequented by the nobility of the Mughal court.
-The mosque remained frequented for prayer by the Mughal nobility and the common man alike for more than two hundred years until it was turned into a gunpowder factory by Ranjit Singh.
+At the time of its construction, it was the principal mosque in the vicinity of the Lahore Fort, and was therefore regularly attended by members of the Mughal court.
+It continued to serve both the Mughal nobility and the general public as a place of worship for more than two centuries, until it was converted into a gunpowder factory under Ranjit Singh.